WordPress/gutenberg/components/keyboard-shortcuts/README.md

 __Note:__ The value of each shortcut should be a consistent function reference, not an anonymous function.
 Otherwise, the callback will not be correctly unbound when the component unmounts.

-__Note:__ The callback will not be invoked if the key combination occurs in an editable field, unless you pass the callback as an array with the callback and `true` as entries of the array respectively.
-Refer to the example above, and see the `shortcuts` prop documentation for more information.

 ## Props

 The component accepts the following props:

 ### shortcuts

 An object of shortcut bindings, where each key is a keyboard combination, the value of which is the callback to be invoked when the key combination is pressed.
-To capture a key event globally (including within input fields), assign as the value an array with the function callback as the first argument and `true` as the second argument.

 - Type: `Object`
+- Required: No

+## bindGlobal

+By default, a callback will not be invoked if the key combination occurs in an editable field.
+Pass `bindGlobal` as `true` if the key events should be observed globally, including within editable fields.

+- Type: `Boolean`
+- Required: No

+_Tip:_ If you need some but not all keyboard events to be observed globally, simply render two distinct `KeyboardShortcuts` elements, one with and one without the `bindGlobal` prop.

+## event

+By default, a callback is invoked in response to the `keydown` event.
+To override this, pass `event` with the name of a specific keyboard event.

+- Type: `String`
 - Required: No

 ## References